pheralb/react-symbols/library/README.md

 **Options**:

 - `fileName` (`string`): The name of the file (e.g., "example.ts", "index.html").
 [The full list of extensions can be found here](https://github.com/pheralb/react-symbols/blob/main/library/src/utils/extensions/fileExtensionIcons.tsx).
-If does not match any file name or extension, the `DefaultFileIcon` component will be used.
+If does not match any file extension, the `DefaultFileIcon` component will be rendered.

 ```tsx
 import { FileIcon } from "@react-symbols/icons/utils";